JorelAli/CommandAPI/docssrc/src/upgrading.md

 #### Using the `args.get(String)` method _(recommended)_

 The CommandAPI introduces a new `args.get(String)` method to access arguments using the argument node name.
-This method is significantly safer than using `args.get(int)` and makes your code much more compatible with optional arguments:
+This method also makes your code much more compatible with optional arguments:

 <div class="multi-pre">